nienkebos/ExhibitionPlanner/README.md

   * npm install jquery --save

 #### 3 Build the exhibition screen
-  * Create Components for the Exhibition screen
+  * Create Components for the Exhibition screen (exhibition, exhibitions, exhibitionform)
   * Get and Post request to render the exhibitions from and add them to the db
-  * Look for file upload in ReactJS
+  * Look for file upload in ReactJS (not yet worked this out)

+#### 4 Build the exhibition show screen with artworks
+  * Create Components (artwork, artworks, artworkform)
+  * Added React Router to be able to link to a showpage of one exhibition with the artworks within that particular exhibition
+  * Changed the ArtworksController in Rails to match the exhibition, to be able to add artworks to the specific exhibition and to show the exhibition title on the artworkspage
+  * Make a start with basic styling

 ## Running Locally